kumu/docs/guides/controls/filter-control.md

  * `true` allows multiple values to be showcased
  * `false` allows only a single value to be showcased at a time
 * `placeholder` the text to display when nothing is selected (for `as: dropdown` only)
-* `target` a selector that controls which items the filter applies to.
-Defaults to `*`, which will apply the filter to all items.

 **Supported children**

-The filter options are defined by `option` blocks nested within the control.
+If you don't supply a field to filter by, each option must be listed separately.
+The available options are defined by `option` blocks nested within the control.
 Each `option` supports the following properties:

 * `label` the text to display for that option
 * `selector` the [selector](../selectors.html#selectors) to use for the filter